pharo-open-documentation/pharo-wiki/General/Pragmas.md

 Pragmas are part of Pharo's syntax and are declared like this: `<aPragma>`.
 They should be placed at the beginning of a method, after the method selector.

-This documentation will illustrate the use of pragmas by describing how to use them to annotate an application's parameters and generate documentation from those parameters comments.
+This documentation illustrates the use of pragmas by describing how to use them to annotate an application's parameters and generate documentation from those parameters comments.

 ## How to declare a new pragma

-To declare a new pragma, you do not need to create any class or anything, you only need to add you pragma to one method.
+To declare a new pragma, you only need to add it to, at least, one method in the system.

-For example, to annotate an application parameter you can do it like this:
+For example, annotating an application parameter can be done as follow:

 ```Smalltalk
 isInAdminMode